Encyclopaedia

 Water Quality: Extremely sensitive to the chemical quality of the water, fatal stagnation of nitrates.
 Ideal range: 22-26°C (72-79°F).
 Very soft hardness (GH 2-12) and sub-acidic pH (6.0 - 7.2).
 Maintenance of the bottom and regular partial changes are life or death for the species.

-Aquarium Reproduction: Rare event and among the most difficult for Corydoras.
+Aquarium Breeding: Rare event and among the most difficult for Corydoras.
 Obtainable in mature tanks simulating intense cold rains with RO water and foraging live food in large quantities.
 Lays very few and large eggs among mosses (Taxiphyllum).
 Strict separation for the survival of the young.

 Risks and Diseases: Pointy substrate will cause the amputation of the barbels followed by infection and rapid death.
 Inexperience in feeding or food competition lead these frail fish to silent starvation.